-The company also provides you access to their online community of over 1,000 HR leaders and experts who can help you set the software up, along with your benefits plans.
+The also provides you access to their online community of over 1,000 leaders and experts who can help you set the software up, along with your benefits plans.

 Pricing plans aren’t fixed.
-To get a quote, get in touch with the company through its website.
+To get a quote, get in touch with the through its website.

 Choosing the Best Benefits Administration Software for Superior Workforce Management